openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

 ### User Stories

-- As an administrator, I would like to stretch my OpenShift control plane across multiple Failure Domainsi (x3) so I increase the cluster resilience and performance.
+- As an administrator, I would like to stretch my OpenShift control plane across multiple Failure Domains (x3) so I increase the cluster resilience and performance.
 - As an administrator, I would like to deploy my OpenShift workers across multiple Failure Domains (>1).

 ### Goals

-- The user will be able to define Failure Domains in the install-config.yaml used by the OpenShift Installer.
+- The user will be able to define Failure Domains in the `install-config.yaml` file used by the OpenShift Installer.
 - The user will have the ability to deploy an OpenShift cluster across multiple availability zones which have their own networks and storage resources.

 ### Non-Goals